JostSchienke/UnityEditorTimeTracker/README.md

 #### Tested Unity version

 ```
-Here are all Unity version that are currently tested
+Here are all Unity versions that are currently tested:
 ```

 | Version | Tested     | Works                |